Hill's Pet Nutrition: Science Diet

 Science Diet was developed in the 1960s by Mark L. Morris Jr. (1934 – 2007).
 Morris was the son of veterinarian Dr. Mark Morris Sr., who pioneered the field of veterinary clinical nutrition when asked to create a specialized diet for the original seeing-eye dog, Buddy, a female German Shepherd with kidney disease.
 That success led Morris and his son to create additional condition-specific and life-stage pet food formulas under the Prescription Diet and Science Diet brand names.

 Prescription Diet

 Prescription Diet is a line of pet food formulated to help cats and dogs with health issues.

 Recalls

 One Prescription Diet line and five products of the Science Diet line were involved in the 2007 pet food recalls for their inclusion of melamine tainted wheat gluten received from China.

 On January 31, 2019, Hill's recalled 25 varieties of its canned dog food, because of elevated levels of vitamin D, due to a supplier error.
 Vitamin D overdose in animals can cause irreversible kidney damage and eventually death.
-On February 12, 2019, San Francisco law firm Schubert Jonckheer & Kolbe LLP filed a class action lawsuit in the United States District Court for the Northern District of California against Hill's on behalf of affected owners for distributing dog food which contained potentially toxic levels of vitamin D.
+On February 12, 2019, San Francisco law firm Schubert Jonckheer & Kolbe filed a class action lawsuit in the United States District Court for the Northern District of California against Hill's on behalf of affected owners for distributing dog food which contained potentially toxic levels of vitamin D.